Need fresh thinking? Help is a few keystrokes away.

 Because Sales team members are on the front lines, they are aware of existing relationships that can be leveraged—something Marketing could not know without input.

 When technology clients are looking for options, researching products or services, direct relevance is key.
 Leverage your sales CRM to provide client segmentation.
 Cross-departmental cooperation is required from the very beginning to ensure the CRM is set up to collect customer information that can be filtered in meaningful ways to target key segments.
+Cutting-edge technology such as machine learning can help you leverage artificial intelligence in meaningful ways as you reach out individually to everyone from those in leadership roles from a key executive vice president to members of client's board of directors.

 Technology clients want a face-to-face meeting, driven by a “killer” sales deck.
 Like the old adage says, you have one chance to make a good impression.
 Be prepared, do your homework and customize the deck for your audience.